yngtodd/notes/reinforcement_learning/hyperspace/overview.rst

 * Baselines could consist of random search for for policy methods and the Linear Quadratic Regulator (LQR)

+  * Important distinction: random search in the space of policies here, not in the space of hyperparameters.
   * LQR was the driver for Ben Recht's *Tour of RL* paper

 * Performance profiles, proposed by Dolan and More.
 Noted by Ben Recht.